 Héctor travels inside the country but his move is perhaps a bigger leap than going from Paris to Milan.
 He is coming from a macho-oriented, provincial, dusty town, to a great big horny metropolis.

-The movie borrows or talks with other gay texts.
+The movie is a form of dialogue with other gay texts.
 The first is the seminal 1979 novel, The Vampire of Colonia Roma, by Luis Zapata.
 The whole movie comes from the picaresque tradition I learned at school.
 I once landed in Sonora on my way to Los Cabos and was mesmerised by the Mexican cowboy – hat, boots, belts.
 Very Mexican and also very western.
 Not Texan, at all.
 Not American.
 I said to myself – let’s make Héctor more a fish out of water, and the hat linked the movie to Midnight Cowboy.